 The following guiding principles serve as the fundamental building blocks on which landscape-scale assessment methods are developed.
 All of the guiding principles listed below have an established policy and/or technical rationale.
-However, it should be noted that the assessment methods were developed for the Henderson Watershed.
 As other watersheds within Thurston County are characterized, many of the rules and assumptions could be changed to better reflect the watershed being studied.